 Add an Existing User to a Group (Secondary group)

-$ usermod –a -G groupname username
+$ sudo usermod –a -G groupname username

-$ usermod –a -G mygroup shyna
+$ sudo usermod –a -G developers tom

 Change a User’s Primary Group

-$ usermod -g groupname username
+$ sudo usermod -g groupname username

 Add a User to Multiple Groups

-$ usermod –a -G groupname1,groupname2,groupname3 username
+$ sudo usermod –a -G groupname1,groupname2,groupname3 username

-Add primary Group to new user
+Add primary group to new user

-$ useradd -g groupname username
+$ sudo useradd -g groupname username

 This is the command which creates a user and assigns a group to him.
 Here the group to which user has been assigned is primary group